 - Ideal For: Retirees, remote workers, beach lovers, digital nomads

-Cagliari, the capital of Sardinia, offers island living with mainland convenience.
-It’s a compact, walkable city where you can enjoy the beach after work and fresh seafood every evening.
-It also has a steadily growing community of digital nomads and remote workers.
+Cagliari, the capital of Sardinia, offers island living with the convenience of the mainland.
+It is a compact, walkable city where you can enjoy the beach after work and fresh seafood every evening.
+The city also has a growing community of digital nomads and remote workers.

 A single person’s monthly living costs average around €1,100, excluding rent.
-Rent for a one-bedroom apartment in the city center typically ranges from €500 to €700 per month, with lower prices in suburban or coastal districts nearby.
-Property is still relatively affordable, making it a strategic place for buying property in Italy.
+Rent for a one-bedroom apartment in the city center usually ranges from €500 to €700 per month, with lower prices in suburban or coastal areas nearby.
+Property is still relatively affordable, making Cagliari a smart choice for buying property in Italy.

-Cagliari boasts a laid-back island atmosphere with beautiful beaches like Poetto, a charming old town (Castello), and a thriving local food scene.
+Cagliari features a relaxed island atmosphere with beautiful beaches like Poetto, a charming old town called Castello, and a lively local food scene.

 - Population: ~85,000 (Como town)